 Equation set (6.3) includes a treatment of the vertical transport of horizontal momentum by convection.
 Studies have shown that for deep convection momentum transports are overestimated by the plume models unless the effects of cloud scale horizontal pressure gradients are included (Gregory et al., 1997).
-For unorganised convection the effects of the pressure gradients are to adjust the in-cloud winds towards those of the large-scale flow.
-This can be represented by an enhanced entrainment rate in the cloud momentum equations.
-To ensure mass continuity the detrainment rate is also increased by an equivalent amount.
+For unorganized convection the effects of the pressure gradients are to adjust the in-cloud winds towards those of the large-scale flow.
+Pressure gradient effects might be represented by an enhanced entrainment rate in the updraught equations.
+For mass continuity the detrainment rate must then also been increased by an equivalent amount where $D{\rm up}$ is given by (6.4).

-Hence for deep and mid-level convection the entrainment and detrainment used in the updraught momentum equation are where $D{\rm up}$ is given by (6.4).

-$$E{\text{up}}^{(u,v)} = E{\text{up}} + \lambda D{\text{up}}$$

-$$D{\text{up}}^{(u,v)} = D{\text{up}} + \lambda D{\text{up}}$$
+$$E{\rm up}^{(u,v)} = E{\rm up} + \lambda D{\rm up} D{\rm up}^{(u,v)} = D{\rm up} + \lambda D{\rm up}$$ (6.48)

-For deep and mid-level conevction $\lambda=2$ , while for shallow convection $\lambda=0$ .
-Gregory (1997) suggests that the above formulation provides an adequate description of the effects of cloud scale pressure gradients in cases of deep convection.
-For shallow convection and downdraughts it is assumed that the effects of the pressure gradient term can be neglected and no enhancement of the entrainment rates in the momentum equations is applied.
-This formulation limits the momentum transports to be downgradient.
-Upgradient transports by highly organized convective systems (e.g. African squall lines) are not captured by this method
+Prior to Cy40r3 $\lambda=2$ for deep and mid-level convection and $\lambda=0$ otherwise (Gregory, 1997).
+However, the revision of the organized detrainment in Cy40r3 has allowed to set $\lambda=0$ for all types of convection.
+The momentum formulation limits the momentum transports to be downgradient.
+Upgradient transports by highly organized convective systems (e.g. African squall lines) are not captured by this method.

 The definition of the horizontal wind in the updraught and downdraught at and below cloud base and LFS is not well known.
 For the updraught, the value at cloud base is set to the environmental value at the departure level.
 For the downdraught, the initial values at the LFS are set equal to the average values of the winds in the updraught and those of the large-scale flow.
 The updraught values below cloud base are derived assuming a linear decrease of the fluxes from their cloud base value to zero at the surface.
-Finally, in order to correct for an apparent low-bias in the near surface wind speeds with the present linear flux relation (quasi-linear in case of an implicit time discretisation see Section 6.10), the updraught velocities are decreased by a constant perturbation $u{\rm pert}{=}0.3~{\rm m~s^{-1}}$
+Finally, in order to correct for an apparent low-bias in the near surface wind speeds with the present linear flux relation (quasi-linear in case of an implicit time discretisation see Section 6.10), the updraught velocities are decreased by a constant perturbation $u{\rm pert}$ =0.3 m s-1